ryanbordo/Chi-Psi-Website/design-plan/design-journey.md

 > You should list the HTML elements, CSS classes, events, pseudocode, and the initial state.

 Accordion:

-when #question clicked
+Let n be an integer denoting which question is being clicked. when #qn clicked
-    show #answer
+    show #an
-if #question clicked again
+if #qn clicked again
-    hide #answer
+    hide #an

 Carousel:
-when #arrow is clicked
+when #next-button is clicked
+    show next .carouselpic
-    show next #mustachepic in carousel when #backarrow is clicked
+when #prev-button is clicked
-    show previous #mustachepic in carousel
+    show previous .carouselpic

 Slideshow:
-every 5 seconds rotate through the #homeimages
+every 5 seconds rotate through the .slide images when #home-slide-button-n is clicked:
+    show corresponding image
+    add class selected to #home-slide-button-n
+    remove class selected from previously selected #home-slide-button

 Hamburger Menu:
-when #hamburger-menu clicked
+when #hamburger clicked
+    show #hamburger-menu
+    show #ham-overlay
-    show links to "About Us," "Values," "Brothers," "Events," an "Recruitment" pages if #hamburger-menu clicked again
+if #hamburger clicked again
-    hide links to "About Us," "Values," "Brothers," "Events," an "Recruitment" pages
+    hide #hamburger-menu
+    hide #ham-overlay

 Modal:
-when #brotherpic is clicked
+when #namen is clicked
-    show #quote
+    show #quote-popup-n
-if #brotherpic is clicked again
+    add class gray-out to items with class .nonmodal when #close is clicked
-    hide #quote
+    hide #quote-popup
+    remove class gray-out from items with class .nonmodal

 ## Client Feedback & Minutes (Milestone 2)